 - Senior Seminar Requirement: At least one of the eight elective courses must be an advanced research seminar, taken in the senior year.

 - East 1930 (Senior Thesis, Semester 1) and 1940 (Senior Thesis, Semester 2) for Honors candidates only

 - Review all concentration requirements and compile a course plan.

-- Meet with Academic Department Manager Jessica Cho.
+- Meet with Program and Outreach Coordinator Lauren Leslie.
 Bring a copy of your draft course plan.
-Jessica will help determine if your plan of study meets the requirements for the concentration, she will try to answer any questions you may have, and may also suggest that you meet with our Director of Undergraduate Studies.
+Lauren will help determine if your plan of study meets the requirements for the concentration, she will try to answer any questions you may have, and may also suggest that you meet with our Director of Undergraduate Studies.